chandrams/demo2/.github/ISSUE_TEMPLATE/bug_report.md

-## What is being tested?

-Describe the scenario being tested

-## What is the current behavior?

-Provide details of the current behaviour

-### Please provide the steps to reproduce
+---
+name: Bug report
+about: Create a report to help us improve
+title: " "
+labels: bug
+assignees: ''
+---

+**Describe the bug**
+A clear and concise description of the bug

+**To Reproduce**
-Add steps to reproduce the issue here
+Steps to reproduce the behavior:

-### Details of the test environment:

-Kruize release:
-Kubernetes cluster:

-## What is the expected behavior?
+1.
+2.

+**Expected behavior**
-Describe the expected behavior
+A clear and concise description of the expected behavior

-## Additional information:
+**Screenshots**
+Add screenshots to help explain your problem if applicable

+**Kubernetes cluster (please complete the following information):**
+- Cluster [e.g. minikube, openshift, kind]
+- Version

+**Additional context**
-Add any relevant links, screenshots
+Add any other context about the problem here.